 Pentax 645Z versus Canon 5DS

-The Pentax 645Z and the Canon EOS 5DS are two digital cameras that were officially introduced, respectively, in April 2014 and February 2015.
+The Pentax 645Z and the Canon EOS 5DS are two professional cameras that were revealed to the public, respectively, in April 2014 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645Z) and a full frame sensor.
 The Pentax has a resolution of 51.1 megapixel, whereas the Canon provides 50.3 MP.

 The physical size and weight of the Pentax 645Z and the Canon 5DS are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 645Z – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 645Z – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS is somewhat smaller (3 percent) than the Pentax 645Z.
 Moreover, the 5DS is substantially lighter (40 percent) than the 645Z.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.